Tahasadiki/Nearby-Stores/README.md

 ## To do

 - [ ] As a User, I can filter results by shop categories
 - [ ] As a User, I can add more keywords to search
-- [ ] As a User, I can display the list of shops sorted by distance
+- [ ] Configure Eureka server to manage the microservices
-- [ ] As a User, I can like a shop, so it can be added to my preferred shops

 ## Notes